Early ECEAP Assistant Teacher

 - Staff who do not meet Standard Qualifications may be hired if there is a Professional Development Plan submitted that describes how the individual will obtain full qualifications within five (5) years of appointment.

-- First aid and CPR card within 90 days of hire.
+- First Aid and CPR certification within 90 days of hire.

-- Completion of a one-step Mantoux tuberculosis (TB) skin test, unless there is written proof of one of the following:
+- Completion of a one-step Mantoux tuberculosis (TB) test, unless has written proof of a negative test within past 12 months.

 *C-5 College Credit